fluttercommunity/rx_command/README.md

 [![pub package](https://img.shields.io/pub/v/rx_command.svg)](https://pub.dartlang.org/packages/rx_command)

+> IMPORTANT: As of V3.0 `CommandResult` objects are now emitted on the `.results` property and the pure results of the wrapped function on the RxCommand itself.
+So I switched the two because while working on RxVMS it turned out that I use the pure result much more often.
+Also the name of `.results` matches much better with `CommandResult`.
+If you don't want to change your code you can just stay on 2.06 if you don't need any of V 3.0 features.

 You can find a tutorial on how to use `RxCommands` in this blog post [Making Flutter more Reactive](https://www.burkharts.net/apps/blog/making-flutter-more-reactive/)

 `RxCommand` is an [_Reactive Extensions_ (Rx)](http://reactivex.io/) based abstraction for event handlers.
 It is based on `ReactiveCommand` for the [ReactiveUI](https://reactiveui.net/) framework.
 It makes heavy use of the [RxDart](https://github.com/ReactiveX/rxdart) package.